• Skip to main content

 This recipe is simple, yet flexible.
 I use gluten-free, dairy-free, and meat-free ingredients due to allergies and personal choices but you can easily adapt it to better fit your palette.

-• Spicy — Add chili pepper flakes or cayenne pepper to the maple-dijon marinade to imbue some heat into this classic side dish.
+• Spicy — Add chili pepper flakes or cayenne pepper or your favourite spices to the maple-dijon marinade to imbue some heat into this classic side dish.

 • More Herbs —Sage, rosemary, or parsley would be delicious additions or substitutions for these roasted parsnips!